-Computer simulations of complex problems and management of large data sets (big data) play a key role in today's scientific studies and engineering design.
-This programme let you broaden and deepen your knowledge of natural science or technology, with a specialisation in computers, large data sets, computer simulations and mathematical modeling.
-You will learn to apply computational methods, programs and software, as well as mathematical and statistical models, within your sphere of interest.
+Computer simulations of complex problems and management of large data sets play a key role in today's scientific studies and engineering design.
+The Master's Programme in Computational Science lets you broaden and deepen your knowledge of natural science or technology.
+You will learn to apply computational methods, programmes and software, as well as mathematical and statistical models within your area of interest.

 Why this programme?

 Today, numerical simulations on computers based on mathematical and statistical models, plays a key role in natural sciences and technology.
 Experiments and simulations produce enormous data sets and methods for drawing conclusions from these becomes more and more common.
 It has become a new way to search for knowledge and to create new products.
 In industry, as well as in research, computer simulation has become an important tool.
 In some cases, as a complement to experiments and in some cases there is no possibility to do experiments and you are only referred to computer simulations.
 For industry, computer simulations are attractive as you can do these quicker and for a smaller cost, it is more cost efficient.

 During the programme you can expect to:

 choose between five recommended course tracks or tailor your own track,

 learn to apply computational methods, models and software in the application area you are interested in.

 Large or small, at the macro or micro level - various phenomena are today studied on a computer screen.
 To be able to use, develop and apply computer simulations within a certain subject area requires not only a solid background in the actual subject field such as chemistry or physics, but also computational methods, advanced computers, software, algorithms, programming, as well as statistical and mathematical models.
 The Master's Programme in Computational Science provides you with this knowledge.